vil1/recursion-schemes-cookbook/Streaming/README.md

 anaM :: (Corecursive t f, Traversable f) => (a -> m (f a)) -> a -> m t
 ```

-This looks like a reasonable enough type, and it‘s not hard to implement.
+This looks like a reasonable enough type, and it‘s not hard to implement in most languages.
 But when you think through what it has to do, you can see the problem.

-Say you have `expandFoo :: Natural -> (Either String (Foo Natural))` as your algebra.
+Say you have `expandFoo :: Natural -> Either String (Foo Natural)` as your algebra.
 Let’s first look at it with (non-monadic `ana)`.

 ```haskell
 ana (Compose <<< expandFoo) :: a -> Nu (Compose (Either String) Foo)